 World Series Odds FAQs

-The Atlanta Braves (+1,000) beat the Houston Astros in six games to win the 2021 World Series.
+The Houston Astros beat the Philadelphia Phillies in six games to win the 2022 World Series.